anup8bit/react-browser-coding-cookbook/src/adobe/docs/reconcellation.md

 ### Reconcilation ###

+## 🚀 React Reconciliation — Deep Dive (Interview Ready) ##

+Reconciliation refers to how React figures out what has changed in the UI and updates the DOM efficiently.

+React never updates the DOM directly.
+It creates a Virtual DOM and then performs a diffing process using reconciliation.

-✅ 1.
+## ✅ 1.
 Why Reconciliation Is Needed

 Updating the browser DOM is expensive.